derac/Local-Linode/README.md

 ## TODO

-- Linode reboot - Boot from config
+- Linode Eeboot - Boot from config
-- Linode Delete - delete disks and such
+- Linode Delete - cycle through all associated disks and delete them
 - Write code to attach/detach volumes to instances/configs
 - Require a pass when using linode create
 - Use disk size variable from type when creating insance, probably won't implement this any time soon